robojeb/pcg_rand/README.md

  `num-traits` wrapping traits as needed.
 Additionally the crate now has support for using the native `u128` since that is stable in Rust now.
 This pushes the minimum Rust version to 1.26.
+ * (8/2/2018): Provided better defaults for the `new_unseeded` function so that it can be useful for testing.
+Improved the docs to suggest seeding and updated the documentation examples to use `from_entropy` instead of `new_unseeded` to promote good use of the generators.